 Biodegradable polymeric scaffolds are of high interest for regenerative medicine applications.
 If tissues become damaged, such scaffolds can be 3D-printed to provide temporary stabilization, and since they degrade over time there is no need to extract the scaffold at a later stage.

 The degradation is most efficient if cells from surrounding tissues grow into the polymer scaffolds.
-With the aim to understand which features of polymeric scaffolds attracts cells, a research collaboration from Italy and Slovakia studied the adhesion of epithelial cells to surface-coatings of different biodegradable, 3D printable polymers.
+With the aim to understand which features of polymeric scaffolds attract cells, a research collaboration from Italy and Slovakia studied the adhesion of epithelial cells to surface-coatings of different biodegradable, 3D printable polymers.

 Open wounds heal slowly if they are not stitched or glued to close the void they leave.
 After healing, scars are a common remnant from the injury.
 Similar injuries can also occur in the urethral tract that carries urine from the bladder to the outside of the body.